 If N < M, we have the "truncated U" SVD:

 A(mxn) = Un(mxn) * Sn(nxn) * V'(nxn)Similarly, in this case, the computation and storage of Un can be much reduced from that of U.

 The LAPACK routines CGESVD, DGESVD, SGESVD and ZGESVD compute the SVD for a rectangular matrix in single or double precision, real or complex arithmetic.
 These routines include some options that allow you to request a reduced or truncated SVD computation, but the exact details of how to do this may be a little obscure.
 This program demonstrates how it is done.

 In order to compile and load this program, you need to have access to a copy of LAPACK.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-SVD_TRUNCATED is available in a C++ version and a FORTRAN90 version and a MATLAB version.
+svd_truncated is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-SVD_BASIS, a FORTRAN90 program which computes a reduced basis for a collection of data vectors using the SVD.
+SVD_BASIS, a FORTRAN90 code which computes a reduced basis for a collection of data vectors using the SVD.

-SVD_DEMO, a FORTRAN90 program which demonstrates the singular value decomposition (SVD) for a simple example.
+svd_test, a FORTRAN90 code which demonstrates the singular value decomposition (SVD) for a simple example.

-SVD_SNOWFALL, a FORTRAN90 program which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD), and plots created by GNUPLOT.
+SVD_SNOWFALL, a FORTRAN90 code which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD), and plots created by GNUPLOT.